SHARP-EATMAN

 Both Stelis cuckoos and the bees on which they prey belong to the bee family Megachilidae.
 The species Stelis louisae specifically targets the bellflower resin bee and other members of its subgenus.

 Stelis louisae cuckoos steal into resin bee nests after removing the resin seals those bees cement onto the entrances of their egg chambers.
-Once inside the nests, Stelis louisae cuckoos destroy the host eggs or larvae and lay their own eggs in the hijacked chambers.
-According to entomologist Charles D. Michener's The Bees of the World, when Stelis louisae cuckoo bees leave their hosts' nests, the cuckoos replace the entrances' resin seals.
+Once inside the nests, the Stelis louisae destroy the host eggs or larvae and lay their own eggs in the hijacked chambers.
+According to entomologist Charles D. Michener's The Bees of the World, when Stelis louisae leave their hosts' nests, the cuckoos replace the entrances' resin seals.
 Upon hatching, the cuckoo larvae devour provisions left by the mother resin bee for her own slaughtered offspring.

-Like the other cuckoo bees on this page, Stelis louisae cuckoos do not gather pollen and are not endowed with scopal brushes for carrying pollen.
+Like the other cuckoo bees on this page, Stelis louisae do not gather pollen and are not endowed with scopal brushes for carrying pollen.
 The bees do, however, sip nectar, and can be found foraging on sunflowers, wild indigo, mountain mint, fleabane, goldenrod and other flowers.
 The bee shown here was feeding on mountain mint and Joe Pye weed.

 TAXONOMY - STELIS LOUISAE CUCKOOS